Thomas-yx/RA-GCNv1/README.md

 Several pretrained models are provided, which include **baseline**, **2-stream RA-GCN** and **3-stream RA-GCN** for the **cross-subject (cs)** and **cross-view (cv)** benchmarks of the **NTU RGB+D** dataset [1].
 The baseline model also means 1-stream RA-GCN.

-These models can be downloaded from [BaiduYun](https://pan.baidu.com/s/17F0QDxEuxBqOCDRiXU-UoA) and [GoogleDrive](https://drive.google.com/drive/folders/1ajLfO81jYApe-0GZs4lJOysxMF15L3cz?usp=sharing).
+These models can be downloaded from [BaiduYun](https://pan.baidu.com/s/17F0QDxEuxBqOCDRiXU-UoA) or [GoogleDrive](https://drive.google.com/drive/folders/1ajLfO81jYApe-0GZs4lJOysxMF15L3cz?usp=sharing).

 You should put these models into the **'models'** folder.